purulokendrasingh/activity-monitoring-dashboard/README.md

-# activity-monitoring-dashboard
+# Activity Monitoring App

+The Advanced Sensor and Activity Monitoring System is a cutting-edge solution designed to provide real-time insights into various aspects of device behavior and user interactions on Android devices.
+By leveraging advanced sensor technologies, comprehensive backend APIs, and intuitive frontend visualization, the system empowers users to gain actionable insights and optimize their device usage patterns.
+This documentation offers an extensive overview of both the Android application and the backend system, covering functionalities, implementation details, deployment processes, and integration methods.

-This is the code for the Flask Backend WebApp.
+This repository contains the code for the backend services built in Flask to communicate with the App.

-Please refer to the following repository for better documentation: https://github.com/purulokendrasingh/activity-monitoring-app/tree/master
+Please refer to the following repository for more details about the App: https://github.com/purulokendrasingh/activity-monitoring-app/tree/master